PipedreamHQ/pipedream/docs/docs/orgs/README.md

 ## Migrating workflows from your user to your org

-If you are running resources in your user account, but want to move those to your organization, [reach out to the Pipedream team](https://pipedream.com/support) and we can help you with the migration.
+If you are running resources in your user account, but want to move those to your organization, [reach out to the Pipedream team](https://pipedream.com/support).

+## Org admins

+Org admins have permission to:

+- Remove users from orgs
+- Manage the org's billing details

+## Adding new org admins

+By default, the user who created the org is the org admin.
+To change ownership or assign new admins, [reach out to the Pipedream team](https://pipedream.com/support).